top of page

 • Facilitate lasting change through greater self-awareness, self-acceptance, personal agency, and resiliency.

-In addition to my private practice, I am a Consultant and Analyst to Candidates at the Seattle Psychoanalytic Society and Institute and a clinical instructor in the Dept of Psychiatry and Behavioral Medicine Sciences at the University of Washington School of Medicine.
-I have conducted and published multiple clinical and public health studies in the past and I am the author of several first-person narratives including the book Brothel: Mustang Ranch and Its Women.
+In addition to my private practice, I am a Consultant and Analyst to Candidates at the Seattle Psychoanalytic Society and Institute and a clinical instructor in the Department of Psychiatry and Behavioral Medicine Sciences at the University of Washington School of Medicine.
+I have conducted and published multiple clinical and public health studies in the past, and I am the author of several first-person narratives including the book Brothel: Mustang Ranch and Its Women.

 •••